-Ecosystem approach
+5 Ecosystem approach

 Proposals must show how the project will be linked to the policy context and wider ecosystems.
+An ecosystem-wide approach in funded projects reflects on several dimensions, ranging from the project idea, the consortium composition and additional actors to the workplan and the exploitation.
 This includes cooperation and coordination between stakeholders, across the boundaries of traditional health and care domains, locally or regionally, involving end-users, health and care professionals, and/or other stakeholders e.g., health and care system owners, when relevant.